 Erected 1953 by Standard Oil Company of California, and Petroleum Production Pioneers Inc. (Marker Number 516.)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Mentryville (approx. 1.2 miles away); Oak of the Golden Dream (approx. 3.8 miles away); Pioneer Oil Refinery (approx. 3.8 miles away); a different marker also named Oak of the Golden Dream (approx. 4.7 miles away); Rancho San Francisco (approx. 5 miles away); The Ridge Route (approx. 5.3 miles away); American Revolution (approx. 5.8 miles away); Saugus School Bell (approx. 5.9 miles away).
+Mentryville (approx. 1.2 miles away); Oak of the Golden Dream (approx. 3.8 miles away); Pioneer Oil Refinery (approx. 3.8 miles away); a different marker also named Oak of the Golden Dream (approx. 4.7 miles away); Rancho San Francisco (approx. 5 miles away); The Ridge Route (approx. 5.3 miles away); American Bison (approx. 5.7 miles away); American Revolution (approx. 5.8 miles away).

 More about this marker.
 Drive to the west end of Pico Cyn Rd, pay $5 to park at Mentryville, then walk 1.5 miles up the canyon on the paved trail.
 Pico #4 is on the right, before the pavement ends.

 Regarding First Commercial Oil Well In California.
 After producing oil for 114 years, the well shut down in 1990.
 This is California State Historical Landmark No. 516.

 Related markers.
 Click here for a list of markers that are related to this marker.